 The present investigation on the soils of Khemjai village, Chandrapur district, revealed a neutral to slightly alkaline soil reaction (mean pH 7.73), complete freedom from salinity hazard (mean EC 0.025 dS m-1), and a predominantly medium organic carbon status (mean 0.52 per cent), superimposed on a moderately high to high calcareous parent material (mean available CaCO3 4.64 per cent).
 Among the available macronutrients, nitrogen was low to medium (mean 286.30 kg ha-1) and phosphorus was uniformly low (mean 20.58 kg ha-1) across all samples, largely on account of fixation in the calcareous, alkaline soil environment, whereas potassium was abundantly available in the high to very high range (mean 337.49 kg ha-1).

-Declaration of AI Use